seregazhuk/seregazhuk.github.io_old/_posts/2019-02-13-restful-api-with-reactphp-and-mysql.md

 ## Refactoring

 Our application is becoming messy.
 Adding more controllers will only make things worse.
-Let's replace our functions-controllers with classes.
+Let's replace our procedural code with classes.
 Create folder `src/Controller`.
 We are going to store controller classes here.

 >*I assume that you have a root namespace `App` and autoloading in your `composer.json` file.*